SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 Slice Keys
 ----------
-A slice is defined by the user as a dictionary, with the following preset keys:
+A slice is defined by the user as a python dictionary in an experiment file, with the following preset keys:

 slice_id
     The ID of this slice object.
 An experiment can have multiple slices.